trentmwillis/html-template-es-modules/README.md

 ```

 From there you can clone then template and insert it into the DOM!
 Or do whatever else you'd like with the element.

+## Running The Demo

+To try out the demo, do the following:

+* Clone the repo: `git clone https://github.com/trentmwillis/html-template-es-modules.git`
+* Install dependencies in the repo: `cd html-template-es-modules && npm install`
+* Run the server: `npm run start`

+_Note: You may need to refresh the page once to get the Service Worker to properly kick-in._